By Richard Mortier - 2019-10-18

 $ mirage configure -t hvt

 Everything else remains the same!
-The set of dependencies required, the main.ml
+The set of dependencies required to build,

 When you build the hvt

-version, you'll see a new artifact which is the
+version, you'll see a new artifact in the dist

 , pass it as an argument to solo5-hvt